calquisola/workflow_test/.github/pull_request_template.md

 <!-- Start writing below -->

 # Checklist
-- [ ] Review if and E2E test is necessary
+- [ ] Review if an E2E test is necessary
 - [ ] Review if a continuous monitor is necessary